vnayk7/YARN-EAGLE/README.md

          `sh monitor/run_monitor_command.sh` <br>
        The monitoring script produces the below two outputs  <br>
          &nbsp;&nbsp;a.
 An HTML email - <br>
-           &nbsp;&nbsp;<b>HTML Email trigger logic </b>: If you have any of the yarn applications which are in the status FINISHED FAILED ( i.e State = FINISHED and FinalStatus = FAILED) , &nbsp;&nbsp;yarn-eagle sends out email notification to the email address mentioned in cluster.config file <br>
+           &nbsp;&nbsp;<b>HTML Email trigger logic </b>: If you have any of the yarn applications which are in the status FINISHED FAILED ( i.e State = FINISHED and FinalStatus = FAILED) , &nbsp;&nbsp;YARN-EAGLE sends out email notification to the email address mentioned in cluster.config file <br>
-           Below is the sample output of the email that is sent out when yarn-eagle detects that any Streaming app has FINISHED FAILED
+           Below is the sample output of the email that is sent out when YARN-EAGLE detects that any Streaming app has FINISHED FAILED

          &nbsp;&nbsp;b.
 Output Config files that are read by the  action script - <br>
          &nbsp;&nbsp;&nbsp;The output config file has the list of application names that need to be restarted as they were detected in the status FINISHED FAILED ( i.e State = FINISHED and FinalStatus = FAILED)